nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * If the specified vendor-event pair are already associated (assigned to each other), the operation will fail.

 Examples:
-* `view v/2` then `assign 1` will assign the 1st event to the current viewed vendor, which is the 2nd vendor.
+* `view v/2` then `assign 1` will assign the 1st assignable event to the current viewed vendor, which is the 2nd vendor.
-* `view e/1` then `assign 3` will assign the 3rd vendor to the current viewed event, which is the 1st event.
+* `view e/1` then `assign 3` will assign the 3rd assignable vendor to the current viewed event, which is the 1st event.

 ### Unassigning Vendors & Events: `unassign`